 7. Seal Electrical Outlets and Switches

 These small gaps in your wall can be an underestimated source of noise infiltration.
+Sealing them can make a noticeable difference in your office’s overall soundproofing.

 DIY Sealing Technique:

-- Use a screwdriver to remove the cover plate.
+- Remove Cover Plates: Use a screwdriver to remove the cover plates from the outlets and switches.

 8. Reposition Your Home Office